LUTHERAN VALUES AND COMMITMENTS IN MINISTRY

 Perhaps the hardest and most beautiful thing about leaving home is the way that everything that came before stands or falls when tested in the world.
 The sheer volume of voices, perspectives, experiences, fears, hopes, and dreams come flooding in.
 It shakes everything up.

-From good soil, a life of love of and service can blossom.
-With it, we equip students to see what love and service looks like when their gifts meet the world's needs - to recognize them even when they don't manifest in traditional ways.
-Some serve by preparing food or washing dishes, and some are active bystanders who faithfully interrupt injustice.
-Sometimes we buckle down to absorb an education that helps us serve professionally, sometimes we're staying up an extra hour with a friend who's overwhelmed and anxious.
+From good soil, a life of love and solidarity can blossom.
+With it, we equip students to see what love and service looks like when their gifts meet the world's needs in any given moment - to recognize them even when they don't manifest in ways we're taught to see.
+Sometimes we serve by preparing food or washing dishes, and sometimes we are in a moment of disrupting injustice.
+Sometimes we buckle down to claim our education, and sometimes we stay up an extra hour with a friend who's overwhelmed and anxious.

 We lift up service as a way of life, and inspire students to see the many ways they are called into the world.